emilymcmahon/holi-high/README.md

 Kristen Berman owns the CNAME holihighcamp.com.
 I have set it up so that CNAME points to this github pages.

 ## How to update information
 The only information we should be updating without a total revamp are [these settings](https://github.com/emilymcmahon/holi-high/blob/gh-pages/_config.yml#L5-L17).
-At the top right there's an "edit" button.
+1. At the top right there's an "edit" button.
 Click it and make the changes you want.
-Then commit the changes and create a PR.
+2. Commit the changes and create a PR.
 Emily or John (or whoever is added as a repo admin) will approve the changes (note: this gating is required b/c the repo is public so we don't want anyone to be able to change this willy nilly).
+If you want to skip this step and merge straight into the gh-pages branch, we can make you an admin.
-Once the change is merged, the magic of github pages will deploy the changes and they should be viewable within a minute.
+4. Once the change is merged, the magic of github pages will deploy the changes and they should be viewable within 5 minutes.
 If not, your browser might be caching so try hitting with an incognito window.